Record, upload, and analyze GPS-based activities with the Strava Android app

 Click the plus sign icon in the lower right-hand corner to reveal the option to record an activity.
 Strava will default to recording the activity typeset in your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon.

-To begin recording, simply tap the large Record icon (the play button) near the bottom of the screen.
-From there, the app will begin recording, and the timer will begin counting up.
+- To begin recording, simply tap the Start button near the bottom of the screen.

 Pause, Save or Finish an Activity